 Most people agree that our problems are one of the greatest sources of stress in our lives.
-But more accurately, it’s the way we relate to our problems that makes us stressful.
+But more accurately, it’s the way we relate to our problems that makes us stressed.
 In other words, how much of a problem do we make our problems?

-Problems can either be seen as emergencies, or as potential teachers.
+Problems can either be seen as emergencies or as potential teachers.
 When we accept our problems as an inevitable part of life and look at them as potential teachers, our stress and confusion will decrease considerably.

 76. Get Comfortable Not Knowing

-Lean to keep your cool and stay open to possibilities.
+Learn to keep your cool and stay open to possibilities.

 77. Acknowledge the Totality of Your Being

 We tend to deny the parts of ourselves that we judge unacceptable instead of embracing the fact that we’re all less than perfect.

 It’s important to accept all aspects of yourself if you want to keep your peace.
 Instead of denying and burying any negative feelings such as anger, jealousy, or greed, open yourself to the truth and admit that “I’m feeling jealous and that’s okay.”